AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 Web storage (local storage and session storage) has similar functionality to cookies.

 On our portal demonstrator we are using local storage enabling you to use our portal demonstrator features.
 You can find more information about our use of cookie and web storage in our [**Cookie Policy**](/cookies/en).

-**6.2 Analytics**

-UdL uses [**Umami**](https://umami.is), a privacy-friendly web analytics tool for tracking overall trends in our website traffic.
-Umami **does not use cookies or similar technologies** that require information to be stored on your device.
-Umami **does not track individual visitors** and **does not create persistent identifiers**.
-It does not use cross-platform or cross-device tracking and does not pass on data to third parties as it is self-hosted on UdL servers.

 ## 7. External links